-For music lovers, you can get the Synth Kit, which costs $159 and allows you to create musical instruments.
-Meanwhile, the Rule Your Room kit sells for $80 and has inventions that use ordinary objects you could find in your own bedroom.
+For music lovers, you can get the Synth Kit allows you to create musical instruments.
+Meanwhile, the Rule Your Room kit has inventions that use ordinary objects you could find in your own bedroom.
 You can use these objects to make something cool, such as an electronic device out of books, a buzzer that acts like a burglar alarm, and a safe made of cardboard boxes.

-For older kids, or for more serious fun, you can get the Smart Home Kit that sells for $249.
+For older kids, or for more serious fun, you can get the Smart Home Kit.
 This will help you convert any home appliance into a smart device.
 Using this kit, you can make a device that would allow you to control home appliances remotely, get an inventory of toilet paper, or get notified when your laundry is done.
-On top of all these kits, you can also get the Workshop Set, which has enough bits for 16 people and costs only $2,000.
-Or you can get the Pro Library, which has enough kits for 32 inventors, for only $5,000.
+On top of all these kits, you can also get the Workshop Set, which has enough bits for 16 people.
+Or you can get the Pro Library, which has enough kits for 32 inventors.